jakemath/Blockchain-ETL/README.md

 # BlockOps
-Blockchain operations framework.
-Capable of streaming and storing data from on and off-chain sources using Node.js, Hardhat & Ethers.js.
+Blockchain operations framework capable of streaming and storing data from on and off-chain sources using Node.js, Hardhat & Ethers.js.
+Includes sample on and off-chain data streaming implementations for Uniswap V2.

 ## Available Tasks
 ```